Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 If the cause of the lamb becoming chilled is not starvation, it is almost certainly environmental.
 Stoop down on the floor of the barn or shed where you are penning your lambs and feel for drafts.
 You need to investigate the environment that they are living in to see where the issue is.
 Hang blankets over windows or north-or-east-facing doors if there are strong winds creating drafts.
 Simple steps like that can save lambs' lives.

-Hypothermia—Cold, Unable to Walk or Stand, and Not Shivering
+A Baby Lamb With Hypothermia—Cold, Unable to Walk or Stand, and Not Shivering

 A lamb that is cold to the touch, especially inside the mouth and just inside the ears and is not shivering, is almost certainly suffering from hypothermia.
 Take a deep breath and get yourself calm—you can still save this lamb.